jamesgarriss/onering/story/chapter001.md

 “Your word,” Balwulf spoke quickly over Baldor’s sputtering, “is not proof that you have been cheated.
 As the three of you are working together, all three of your words are worth no more than his.
 Have you any proof of what he owes?”

-As the men turned to look at the Beorning, Baldor hefted his cudgel, yelled "I’ll give you some word!" and took a mighty swing at the one he’d already hit once.
+As the man turned to reply to the Beorning, Baldor hefted his cudgel, yelled "I’ll give you some word!" and took a mighty swing at the one he’d already hit once.
 He landed a mighty blow right in the middle of his foe’s back, knocking him forward onto his hands and knees, where he gasped for breath.

 Treadnor barked a short laugh of appreciation.